Confusion Na Wa: Plot

 The film starts with a monologue by an unnamed narrator explaining the synopsis of the film with images from the end of the film.
-Emeka Nwosu (Ramsey Nouah) is stuck in a traffic jam caused by the death of a pedestrian, when his concubine, Isabella (Tunde Aladese), sends him a text reminding him to get home early so they can have fun together.
-City hustlers Charles (OC Ukeje) and Chichi (Gold Ikponmwosa) arrive at the scene, and as a fight breaks out on the crowded road Emeka is knocked down and his phone falls out of his pocket, and after Emeka walks away unknowingly, Charles steals it.
+Emeka Nwosu (Ramsey Nouah) is stuck in a traffic jam caused by the death of a pedestrian, when his concubine, Isabella (Tunde Aladese), sends him a text reminding him to get home early so they can have fun.
+City hustlers Charles (OC Ukeje) and Chichi (Gold Ikponmwosa) arrive at the scene, and as a fight breaks out on the crowded road Emeka is knocked down and his phone falls out of his pocket, and after Emeka walks away oblivious, Charles steals it.
 Bello (Ali Nuhu) is a diligent and honest civil servant, whose only "crime" at the office has been his refusal to partake in any of the corrupt practice by his co-workers.
 His raucous boss uses every opportunity to disrespect him.
 During a workday, Bello is given more jobs to do by his colleagues after work hours.
 He reluctantly accepts and is subsequently abused by his boss for not finishing the job on time despite his explanations.

 Charles and Chichi review the pictures on the stolen phone and try to reach an agreement on what to do with the phone.
 The two friends force their entry to the car of a publisher by breaking the wheel-screen, and steal the stereo.
 They buy some drinks with the money they got and begin discussing on their interpretation of The Lion King as seen by Africans.
 Emeka notices that his phone has been stolen and tries calling his number, but is told by Charlie that due to "The Circle of Life" in The Lion King ownership has been passed on to them from him.
 He furiously disengages from the conversation on the resistance of the friends to start a meaningful conversation.
 He is calmed by his concubine Isabella afterwards.

 Babajide (Tony Goodman) is the head publisher of Righteous Trumpet Newspaper.
 During a family dinner he explains the car robbery he faced and is surprised that both his wife and kids did not condemn the act by the thieves with complete disdain—instead, a sociological debate starts between him and his son, Kola (Nathaniel Deme) who is shifting the blame from the thieves to the government.
 His mum introduces another topic to end the heated debate since neither side will let go.